 Andrew began his law career as a public servant for the citizens of Anne Arundel County when he worked as an Assistant States’ Attorney.
 As a prosecutor, Andrew got extensive experience trying cases before both judge and jury and convicting criminals accused of a variety of different crimes.
 Of all his convictions, Andrew is most proud of his prosecution of the “Jockey Murderer” – A former racehorse jockey who stalked, stabbed and killed a woman after an argument at a local bar – the jockey received a 50-year prison sentence for 1st-degree murder.

-After serving the citizens of Anne Arundel County, Andrew went to one of the most preeminent medical malpractice defense firms in the MD and DC area.
-His area of practice was defending doctors and hospitals in multimillion-dollar lawsuits in Maryland, the District of Columbia and Virginia.
-He has tried medical malpractice cases before juries in both State and Federal courts.
+After serving the citizens of Anne Arundel County, Andrew went a private Annapolis firm where his area of practice was defending doctors and hospitals in multimillion-dollar lawsuits in Maryland, the District of Columbia and Virginia.
+He has tried medical malpractice cases before juries in Maryland, D.C., Virginia and Maryland Federal Court.
 Andrew has been recognized by Super Lawyers with the reveled distinction of ‘A Rising Star’ in Maryland—yearly since 2014.

 Recognized for his success as well as his impeccable professionalism, he received a Top 40 Under 40 designation from The National Trial Lawyers in 2017, and the National Academy of Personal Injury Attorneys voted him among the Top 10 Personal Injury Attorneys Under 40 in Maryland.
 He has also earned many other awards and honors from his peers as well as many positive reviews from his satisfied clients.